OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 Then, edit your environment variable PATH to add:
 C:/Program Files/GnuWin32/bin.
-If you don't know how to edit an environment variable on Windows, google for "windows set environment variable".</p>
+If you don't know how to edit an environment variable on Windows, google for "windows set environment variable".

 Next, install nodejs (on Windows, you can get it from https://nodejs.org/en/download/).